eteitelbaum/academic-website/content/post/2021-06-09-stata-and-markdown/index.en.markdown

 Frequently when I am working in Stata, I find myself wanting to avail myself of the capabilities inherent in R Markdown.
 I like to be able to intersperse code with text and share my notes with other people in an attractive dynamic HTML or PDF document.
 It is also really helpful from a workflow standpoint to be able to run code snippets in the text editor and to preview the document that I am writing.

-At one point, I thought my solution would just abandon Stata entirely for R. But I found that I kept having to go back to Stata for certain types of analysis and, because some of my earlier projects were done in Stata, it just makes sense to keep doing them in Stata.
+At one point, I thought my solution would just abandon Stata entirely for R. But I find that I keep going back to Stata for certain kinds of analysis and, because some of my earlier projects were done in Stata, it just makes sense to keep doing them in Stata.

-A few weeks ago, I felt I just couldn't stand working in Stata's .do file editor anymore, so I began a quest to figure out how I could best integrate Stata with Markdown in other environments.
+A little while back, I just couldn't stand working in Stata's .do file editor anymore, so I started a quest to figure out how I could best integrate Stata with Markdown in other environments.

 Below is are the options I came across.
-I start with the ones I like best and proceed in descending order from there.
+I discuss three that I really like and then mention a few options that I didn't end up using.

 ## Hydrogen in Atom